 Skilled marketing and sales graduates are always in high demand both nationally and Internationally.
 Graduates have taken a range of positions from sales account manager, business development manager, marketing executive, sales executive, marketing manager and sales manager.

-Further study options include one add on year in IT Sligo to complete Level 8 Bachelor Business in Marketing and from there you may also consider studying for a Level 9 Masters in Marketing or Level 10 PhD qualification.
+Further study options include one add on year in ATU Sligo to complete Level 8 Bachelor Business in Marketing and from there you may also consider studying for a Level 9 Masters in Marketing or Level 10 PhD qualification.
 Our long-running and popular Level 9 MSc Marketing programme can be completed within 14 months.

 Did you know?